 1. Received classroom, demonstration, and behind-the-wheel instruction in accordance with a program developed by the Department of Education pursuant to § 22.1-181 of the Code of Virginia.

-2. Completed a minimum of 24 classroom hours and 24 hours of behind-the-wheel training.
-A minimum of 10 of the 24 hours of behind-the-wheel time shall involve the operation of a bus with pupils on board while under the direct on-board supervision of a designated bus driver trainer.
+2. For persons not currently possessing a commercial driver’s license, the individual shall a minimum of 24 classroom hours and six hours of behind-the-wheel training on a school bus that contains no pupil passengers.
+For persons currently possessing a commercial driver’s license, the individual shall complete a minimum of four hours classroom training and three hours of behind-the-wheel training on a school bus that contains no pupil passengers.
+Behind-the-wheel training shall be administered under the direct on-board supervision of a designated bus driver trainer.
 All drivers shall receive training in the operation of buses representative of the type used in the school division in which they will be employed and in the transportation of students with special needs.
 Classroom instruction means training provided by a qualified driver instructor through lectures, demonstrations, audio-visual presentations, computer-based instruction, driving simulation devices, or similar means.
 Instruction occurring outside a classroom qualifies as classroom instruction if it does not involve actual operation of a school bus and its components by the trainee.
 Behind-the-wheel training does not include time spent riding in a school bus or observing the operation of a school bus when the trainee is not in control of the vehicle.

 The superintendent or his designee shall maintain a record showing that the applicant has completed the training and has been approved to operate a school or activity bus.

-3. New transportation directors/supervisors employed by school divisions shall complete the "Train the Trainer" class conducted by the Department of Education within a year after being employed in this position.
+3. New transportation directors/supervisors employed by school divisions shall complete the “New Director/Supervisor” class conducted by the Department of Education within a year after being employed in this position.

+Each local school board employee who assists in the transportation of students on school buses, including individuals employed to operate school buses and school bus aides, shall participate in an autism training program established by the Board of Education.
+Such employees shall receive training on autism spectrum disorders including the characteristics of autism spectrum disorders, strategies for interacting with students with autism spectrum disorders, and collaboration with other employees who assist in the transportation of students on school buses.

 Attachment B